Defence Industries Limited

 Defence Industries Limited (DIL) was a subsidiary of Canadian Industries Limited (C-I-L), founded in 1939 to manufacture munitions for use in World War II.
-The company operated in number of locations in Canada, in the provinces of Ontario, Quebec, and Manitoba.
+The company operated in a number of locations in Canada, in the provinces of Ontario, Quebec, and Manitoba.
 Its Pickering Works shell-filling plant, along with nearby housing, grew into the town of Ajax.

 History

 Explosives manufacture

 Canadian Industries Limited (C-I-L) created subsidiary Defence Industries Limited (DIL) to manufacture munitions in September 1939, and arranged a contract with the Canadian government to operate two small plants which manufactured TNT and cordite.

 In 1940 the Canadian government's Department of Munitions and Supply contracted DIL to refurbish the defunct British Munitions factory in Verdun, Quebec, for the manufacture of munitions.
 The plant began operations in May 1941.
 By 1943 the company had constructed about 40 more buildings at the site.

 In 1941 DIL also set up a facility in Windsor, Ontario, to manufacture carbamite, a component of cordite; other explosive components were manufactured in Beloeil and Shawinigan, Quebec; Nobel, Ontario; and Winnipeg, Manitoba.